 Your iPhone takes beautiful photos, but the right apps can make them even better.
 Most photographers accept post-production as a part of their workflow, but a lot of the time our smartphone images miss out on this important step.

 There’s no shortage of solid photo editors for iPhone, and plenty of the options are free.
-Today we’ve rounded up our favorites including basic adjustment apps, quick fixers, whole-image manipulators, and more.
+Here are some of the best free photo editing apps for iPhone.

 Here you can crop and rotate your image, apply filters, and adjust a wide variety of parameters.
 Rescue the highlights and shadows, adjust exposure and contrast, or convert to black and white.

 Photos has its limitations, however.
 While it can handle RAW files, it only serves up lossy JPEGs to other apps.
-That means you can’t make edits in Photos and export your RAW to other apps without first duplicating it.
+That means you can’t make edits in Photos and export a RAW to other apps without first duplicating it.

 2. Google Snapseed